PSP vs. MVR: what’s the difference?

 • PSP always includes the original violation regardless of whether it resulted in a different conviction, whereas MVR only includes events that resulted in a conviction by the state.

 • PSP is managed by FMCSA using the Motor Carrier Management Information System (MCMIS), ensuring that the data is country-wide and up-to-date.
-On the other hand, MVR is managed by individual states, and the data is updated periodically depending on each state’s resources and process.
+On the other hand, MVR is managed by individual states, and the data is updated periodically depending on each state’s resources and processes.

 • Motor carriers can access PSP records in one place by simply enrolling in the PSP service.
 In contrast, for MVR, motor carriers can access an MVR by contacting the motor vehicle division in the license-issuing state.